 They are American children.
 They’re in your schools.
 They go to your churches.
 If you’re a medical doctor, they come to your clinics. – Kelly Dore

-In order to maintain control, traffickers often threaten the lives or safety of victims and their victims’ loved ones.
+In order to maintain control, traffickers often threaten the lives or safety of victims.
 They also train children to avoid discussing their trafficking experiences with anyone.
-Victims are often fed lies and manipulated to keep quiet.
-If you tell the police, you’ll be arrested and thrown in jail.
+Victims are often fed lies and manipulated to keep quiet: if you tell the police, you’ll be arrested and thrown in jail.
 Abuse happens to everyone, especially girls; your friends just don’t talk about it.
 This is happening to you because you deserve it.
 You’re worthless and no one else cares about you.